spyder-ide/governance-and-guidelines/governance.md

 * Institutional Neutrality

 Traditionally, Project leadership has been provided by a Lead Maintainer (Carlos Cordoba, and previously Spyder creator Pierre Raybaut) and a subset of Contributors, called the Spyder Core Developers, whose active and consistent contributions to the Project have been recognized by their being added to the Core Developers GitHub Team, which grants the Write role on the primary Project GitHub repository.
-In general, all Project decisions are made through consensus among the Core Developers with input from the Community.
+In general, all Project decisions are made through consensus among the Core Developers with input from the rest of the Community.
 The Lead Maintainer can, but should rarely need to, make a final decision on a matter when there is not a clear consensus among the Core Developers.

 While this informal approach has served the Project well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, there is a need for a more formal governance model.